Deformations of unitary Howe dual pairs: Preliminaries

 \subsection{Complex structure}

 We will give a brief overview of the concept of a complex structure and the notations used in this paper.
 For a more detailed exposition of this complex structure in the non-deformed setting, see for instance~\cite{BDES} and references therein.
+See also the related discussion on the Hodge decomposition theory in~\cite[Example 4(b)]{Ho1}.

 Let $E$ be even-dimensional, with $\dim_{\mathbb{R}}(E) =2n$.
-A complex structure compatible with the Euclidean structure on $E$ is an element $J \in \mathrm{SO}(E,\mathbb{R}) \cong\mathrm{SO}(2n,\mathbb{R})$ satisfying $J^T = -J$, hence $J^2 = -1_E$.
-For a given $J$, we can choose a basis for $E$ orthonormal with respect to $(\cdot,\cdot)$, such that the action of $J$ on $E$ is given by
+A complex structure compatible with the Euclidean structure on $E$ is an element $J \in \mathrm{SO}(E,B) \cong\mathrm{SO}(2n,\mathbb{R})$ satisfying $J^T = -J$, hence $J^2 = -1_E$.
+For a given $J$, we can choose a basis for $E$ orthonormal with respect to $B(\cdot,\cdot)$, such that the action of $J$ on $E$ is given by

 We denote this basis by $\{\xi_j\}_{j=1}^{2n}$, and moreover let $\eta_j := \xi_{n+j}$ for $j\in \{1,\dotsc,n\}$.
 A dual basis of coordinate functions will be denoted by $\{x_j\}_{j=1}^{2n}$, with $y_j := x_{n+j}$ for $j\in \{1,\dotsc,n\}$.
 We have